madeupname/mallard/README.md

   * Standard 12, 26, 9 period.
 * ROIC and NOPAT
   * NOPAT is straightforward, but ROIC is a best-effort attempt using Aswath Damodaran's forumula.
 Keep in mind an analyst would be going through the earnings reports and manipulating the balance sheet to get both as accurate as possible.
 Probably why Yahoo Finance and Fidelity don't even bother providing it.
+* Margins (margins)
+  * Profit margin to start.
+Will also calculate profit TTM.

 ## Data Management
 If you keep all the default filters for symbols, you still get a large amount of data: